 In what ways can we bring a culture of innovation to the forefront in our schools and networks?
 How might current research, the PYP review, and our own local contexts transform "pockets of innovation" to a “culture of innovation?"
 In this webinar you will explore tools and strategies aimed at developing your school’s collective capacity for innovation within the PYP framework.

 Creating collaborative environments for learning - Emma Homerlein

 25 October 2017 at 10pm UTC and 26 October at 11am UTC

 Why is collaboration so important for learning?
 How do we create an environment that supports productive and engaging discussion and dialogue?
 Come and explore some of the theory behind the benefits of collaboration, and some practical ideas to enhance collaboration within your own learning communities, both in school and beyond!

-Stop, notice and listen: the didactic role of observation when children play - Cécile Doyen - 29 November 2017 at 10pm UTC and 30 November 2017 at 11am UTC
+Stop, notice and listen: the didactic role of observation when children play - Jennifer Wong-Powell - 29 November 2017 at 10pm UTC and 30 November 2017 at 11am UTC

 This webinar will explore the importance of observation when children play.
 The discussion will focus on practical tools such as observation protocols and how they support teachers when planning for learning.
 Discuss external resources and see real examples from IB World Schools.

 Encourage students to investigate the world beyond our immediate environment, identify connections of our shared humanity, and recognise how culture and perspectives influence our thinking.
 Consider how to engage our hearts and minds in the communication of our ideas in order to facilitate meaningful interactions with others that will enhance our local, national and international communities.

 Download here July-December 2017 MYP webinar pass brochure.

 Exploring international-mindedness - Lisa Nicholson